 Teaching and Mentoring

-Teaching is another area of great interest and engagement for me.
-I teach one of two Qualitative Methods courses in FGV-EBAPE’s academic master’s and doctoral program.
-To undergraduates I have taught ‘Democratic Political Institutions’.
+For FGV-EBAPE’s academic-track Master’s and Doctoral program I teach one of two Qualitative Methods courses as well as a course on Transparency and Good Governance.
+I have included the latests syllabi as links.
 For Master’s students in the Public Administration Program (MPA), my courses include ‘Introduction to Public Policy’ and ‘Transparency, Accountability and Good Governance”.
-Finally, on the business side I teach ‘The Politics of Good Governance in Brazil’ to students in the International Master’s of Business Administration Program (IMBA), one on “Transparency and Good Governance” for Master’s in Management (MIM) students, and one to our Msc program master’s and doctoral students.
+Finally, on the business side I teach ‘The Politics of Good Governance in Brazil’ to students in the International Master’s of Business Administration Program (IMBA), one on “Transparency and Good Governance” for the Master’s in Management (MIM).

 I am engaged in writing several scholarly articles with students.
 Below is a list of research projects completed by advisees of mine, some of which have gone on to international publication or are currently in the process: